opensearch-project/opensearch-spark/docs/index.md

   - Partition: skip data scan by maintaining and filtering partitioned column value per file.
   - MinMax: skip data scan by maintaining lower and upper bound of the indexed column per file.
   - ValueSet: skip data scan by building a unique value set of the indexed column per file.
+  - BloomFilter: skip data scan by building a bloom filter of the indexed column per file.
 - Covering Index: create index for selected columns within the source dataset to improve query performance
 - Materialized View: enhance query performance by storing precomputed and aggregated data from the source dataset